-- The pilot of Boardwalk Empire has Nucky Thompson get a group of Moral Guardians on his side by telling a story about how his family suffered terrible poverty in his childhood, and he was once forced to catch three rats for their dinner.
-Then outside, he reveals it was all made up.
+- Subverted in the pilot of Boardwalk Empire.
+Nucky Thompson gets a group of Moral Guardians on his side by telling a story about how his family suffered terrible poverty in his childhood due to his father's alcoholism, and he was once forced to catch rats for their dinner.
+Then outside, he reveals to his cohort that it was all made up.

 - The final episode of the second series of Black Adder contains a series of increasingly bizarre examples as a gloating Master of Disguise reveals his past encounters with the main characters.
 Starting with...

 Prince Ludwig: We have met many times, although you knew me by another name.
 Do you recall a mysterious black marketeer and smuggler called Otto with whom you used to dine and plot and play ze biscuit game at ze old pizzel in Dover?